State President Lương Cường meets Costco CEO in Seattle

-SEATTLE State President Lương Cường received President and Chief Executive Officer of Costco Ron Vachris on September 21 (US time) as part of his bilateral activities in Seattle, the US, during which, the former welcomed Costco’s proposal to establish an official presence and make long-term investment in Việt Nam.
+SEATTLE — State President Lương Cường received President and Chief Executive Officer of Costco Ron Vachris on September 21 (local time) as part of his bilateral activities in Seattle, the US, during which, the former welcomed Costco’s proposal to establish an official presence and make long-term investment in Việt Nam.

 With a population of nearly 100 million and a rapidly expanding consumer market, Việt Nam will remain a promising destination, he noted.